segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 **Size mismatch**

 If the data type in Glue is wider than the data type for a column in an on-going sync (for example, a decimal vs integer, or string vs integer), then the column is cast to the wider type in the Glue table.
 If the column is narrower (for example, integer in the table versus decimal in the data), the data might be dropped if it cannot be cast at all, or in the case of numbers, some data might lose precision.
 The original data in Segment remains in its original format, so you can fix the types and [replay](/docs/guides/what-is-replay/) to ensure no data is lost.
-Learn more about type casting [here](https://www.w3schools.com/java/java_type_casting.asp).
+Learn more about type casting [here](https://www.w3schools.com/java/java_type_casting.asp){:target="_blank"}.

 **Data mismatch**

 If Data Lakes sees a bad data type, for example text in place of a number or an incorrectly formatted date, it attempts a best effort conversion to cast the field to the target data type.
 Fields that cannot be cast may be dropped.
 You can also correct the data type in the schema to the desired type and Replay to ensure no data is lost.
-[Contact Segment Support](https://segment.com/help/contact/) if you find a data type needs to be corrected.
+[Contact Segment Support](https://segment.com/help/contact/){:target="_blank"} if you find a data type needs to be corrected.

 ## FAQ
+{% faq %}

-#### Can I send all of my Segment data into Data Lakes?
+{% faqitem Can I send all of my Segment data into Data Lakes? %}
 Data Lakes supports data from all event sources, including website libraries, mobile, server and event cloud sources.

-Data Lakes doesn't support loading [object cloud source data](https://segment.com/docs/connections/sources/#object-cloud-sources), as well as the users and accounts tables from event cloud sources.
+Data Lakes doesn't support loading [object cloud source data](/docs/connections/sources/#object-cloud-sources), as well as the users and accounts tables from event cloud sources.
+{% endfaqitem %}

-#### Are user deletions and suppression supported?
+{% faqitem Are user deletions and suppression supported? %}
-Segment doesn't support User deletions in Data Lakes, but supports [user suppression](https://segment.com/docs/privacy/user-deletion-and-suppression/#suppressed-users).
+Segment doesn't support User deletions in Data Lakes, but supports [user suppression](/docs/privacy/user-deletion-and-suppression/#suppressed-users).
+{% endfaqitem %}

-#### How does Data Lakes handle schema evolution?
+{% faqitem How does Data Lakes handle schema evolution? %}
 As the data schema evolves and new columns are added, Segment Data Lakes will detect any new columns.
 New columns will be appended to the end of the table in the Glue Data Catalog.
+{% endfaqitem %}

-#### How does Data Lakes work with Protocols?
+{% faqitem How does Data Lakes work with Protocols? %}
-Data Lakes doesn't have a direct integration with [Protocols](https://segment.com/docs/protocols/).
+Data Lakes doesn't have a direct integration with [Protocols](/docs/protocols/).

 Any changes to events at the source level made with Protocols also change the data for all downstream destinations, including Data Lakes.